 - MS applicants must have a minimum undergraduate GPA of 3.00 or equivalent with a consistent above-average performance throughout the undergraduate program in Industrial Engineering or a related field.

 - Ph.D. applicants with a master’s degree, must have a minimum master’s GPA of 3.5.
 Ph.D. applicants without a master’s degree, must have a minimum 3.5 undergraduate GPA.

-- GRE scores are required, except for applicants graduating with a 3.5 or above cumulative GPA from any economics, engineering, technology and science based undergraduate program at Oklahoma State University or any ABET-accredited program, where the primary language of instruction is English.
+- The GRE requirement is waived for Fall 2022 admission due to COVID.
+GRE scores are required, except for applicants graduating with a 3.5 or above cumulative GPA from any economics, engineering, technology and science based undergraduate program at Oklahoma State University or any ABET-accredited program, where the primary language of instruction is English.

 - International applicants whose native language is not English must submit TOEFL scores with a minimum of 79 iBT or equivalent.